 He is a Marine Corps veteran, father, grandfather, researcher, inventor, CEO, and holder of over 25 patents.
 Up at 5am every day… and believing that work weeks are 80 hours long… Doc splits his time and research between seasons.
 This past season, while working on organic soil products, he discovered a little known secret.
 Moonshine Gold™.

-Doc discovered that the alcohol distilling process leaves something valuable behind.
+In 2019, Doc discovered that the alcohol distilling process leaves something valuable behind.
 A super nutrient rich, flaky, concentrate that has a wonderful aromatic smell and is LOADED with protein (32%) and 17 amino acids.
-His testing confirmed what he thought.
+1.5 years of testing confirmed what he thought.
 DEER LOVED IT… and were drawn to it within hours of application.

 Doc had also been testing the drawing power of molasses and its affects on bucks during various stages of the rut.
 He then decided to mix the two and release the powerful new MoonShine Gold ™ by adding natural, dry molasses pieces.

 After it rains most feeds and attractants lose their draw power and attractive smell.
 The dry molasses pellets however, start to melt once wet.
 They now release an even stronger sweeter smell.

 Doc understands how the earth and soil digest organic matter.
 Organic matter is ANY deer feed (organic matter of any kind) you put down.
 Once the rain hits it, the soil starts to do its job and digest it via bacteria and microbes.
 (See the scientific info below.)

 This digestion process some call ROTTING, is the way soils become rich and the natural cycle of the earth.
 This process also puts off foul odors and the deer simply lose interest in your feed.

 By sprinkling MoonShine Gold on top, you are refreshing the old feed and bring deer back in within hours.